Primordial black hole induced gravitational waves in $f(R)$ gravity: Scalar perturbations

 For the case of Starobinsky $R^2$ gravity, one has that during the eMD era, $T_\Psi= T_\Phi = 1$, as we showed in the previous sections, whereas during the RD era, during which the Ricci scalar $R$ is zero, i.e. there is no anisotropic stress, $\Phi^{(1)} = \Psi^{(1)}$ and one recovers the GR solutions for the transfer function of the Bardeen gravitational potentials, being recast as~\cite{Domenech:2020ssp} \beq T_\Phi^{R^2,\mathrm{lRD}}= T_\Psi^{R^2,\mathrm{lRD}} = \frac{1}{c_\mathrm{s}k\eta}\left[C_{1,R^2}j_1(c_\mathrm{s}k\eta) + C_{2,R^2}y_1(c_\mathrm{s}k\eta)\right], \eeq where $j_i$ and $y_i$ are the spherical Bessel functions of order $i$.
 Requiring thus that $T_\Psi^{R^2,\mathrm{lRD}} (k\eta_\mathrm{evap})= T_\Psi^{R^2,\mathrm{eMD}}(k\eta_\mathrm{evap})$ and $T_\Psi^{R^2,\mathrm{lRD},\prime}(k\eta_\mathrm{evap}) = T_\Psi^{R^2,\mathrm{eMD},\prime}(k\eta_\mathrm{evap})$, one gets that

 Note that $T_\Psi^{R^2,\mathrm{eMD}}=T_\Phi^{R^2,\mathrm{eMD}}\simeq 1$ as shown in \Sec{sec:scalar_prt_super_horizon} and in \Sec{sec:scalar_prt_sub_horizon}.

 \item \textbf{$R^{1+\epsilon}$ gravity}

-For the case of $R^{1+\epsilon}$ gravity $\Psi^{(1)}$ and $\Phi^{(1)}$ are the same on superhorizon scales but are different on sub-horizon scales [See \Eq{eq:Phi_vs_Phi}], which are the scales of interest for us.
-Repeating thus the same procedure as before and requiring the continuity of the Bardeen gravitational potentials and their first time derivative at the evaporation time one gets that
+For the case of $R^{1+\epsilon}$ gravity, $\Psi^{(1)}$ and $\Phi^{(1)}$ are the same on superhorizon scales but are different on sub-horizon scales [See \Eq{eq:Phi_vs_Phi}] during the PBH-dominated era.
+However, during the late RD era, the Ricci scalar vanishes and so does the anisotropic stress leading to $\Phi^{(1)} = \Psi^{(1)}$ and to the GR recovery.
+Focusing thus on sub-horizon scales, which are the scales of interest for us, and requiring the continuity of the Bardeen gravitational potentials and their first time derivatives at the evaporation time, the transfer functions \eqref{eq:GR_T_Phi_Psi} during the late RD era will read as

 with